 Critics have charged that the giant Bill, Hillary and Chelsea Clinton Foundation, which employs more than 2,000 people and spends about a quarter of a billion dollars a year, has served as a way for businesses and powerful figures across the world to curry favor with one of America's most powerful families.
 The Clinton Foundation has also been credited by supporters and critics alike for its charitable efforts.

 Trump has claimed that he gives generously to charity from his own pocket: "I don't have to give you records," he told the Post earlier this year, "but I've given millions away."
-Efforts to verify those gifts have not succeeded, and Trump has decline to release his tax returns, which would show his charitable giving.
+Efforts to verify those gifts have not succeeded, and Trump has refused to release his tax returns, which would show his charitable giving.

 That leaves the Trump Foundation as the best window into the GOP nominee's philanthropy.